 ssl_certificate_key /path/to/your_private.key;

-To ensure all traffic is encrypted, redirect HTTP requests to HTTPS.
-This can be done by adding the following code to your .htaccess file (for Apache servers):
+To ensure all traffic is encrypted, configure your website to redirect HTTP requests to HTTPS.
+This can be done by:

 listen 80;